My Imperfect Good Dad & My Perfect Good Father

-While still living here on earth in these mortal bodies; while living in the here and now of all we know or have experienced; while waiting and longing for Jesus to return and usher in his eternal kingdom, death seems so final, doesn’t it?
-At least this is how it sometimes feels in the day to day, even though we know it’s not, because of Jesus Christ.
+While still living on Earth in these mortal bodies; while living in the here and now of what we know and have experienced; while waiting and longing for Jesus to return and usher in His eternal kingdom, death seems so final.
+At least this is how it sometimes feels in the day-to-day, even though we know it’s not, solely because of Christ.

-Many of you reading this have experienced the death of a loved one, and so I know you genuinely understand my words.
-It's in the intimately knowing the true person, knowing the history, knowing the idiosyncrasies—the unique personality, the likes and dislikes, the mannerisms and ways—that the absence of his or her presence here on earth is tremendously felt.
-For the family who knew him best—my mom, my brothers, our spouses, the dearly loved grandchildren, and myself—the absence of his presence here on earth is so tremendously felt.
+Many of you reading this have experienced the death of a loved one, and so I know you genuinely get my words.
+It's in the intimate knowledge of the authentic person—the history and idiosyncrasies, the unique personality, the likes and dislikes, the mannerisms and ways—that the absence of his or her presence is tremendously felt.
+For the family who knew him best—my mom, brothers, spouses, dearly loved grandchildren, and myself—the absence of my father's presence here on earth is tremendously felt.

 Oh, how I miss my dad.

-Many years ago, when my children were little, I wrote something for my dad.
-I titled it "If You Know My Dad," and I printed it on nice paper and put it in a simple wooden frame.
-If I remember correctly, I believe I gave it to him for Christmas.
-It read:
+Many years ago when my children were little, I wrote a short piece for my dad, titled “If You Know My Dad."
+I printed it on nice paper and put it in a simple wooden frame, and If I remember correctly, I gave it to him for Christmas.

 If you know my dad—I mean really know my dad—then there are many things that you would know.